armand143/BA-Integration-of-Optimization-Algorithms-for-Time-Management-of-Course-Preparations-in-HEI/README.md

 #Acknowledgements

 - Prof. Fuhrmann for providing the roots of this Project.
 Credits go to him for the time allocation algorithm that's been used here.
-- My Advisor Patrick Herbke for his valuable feedback.
+- My Advisor, Patrick Herbke, for his valuable feedback.

 #Support